 Patient - Pediatric Unit, Massachusetts General Hospital

-“[U]ndertaking an activity with people who can sympathize with your struggles is a truly wonderful experience, and having people genuinely want to have a place in that is even greater.”
+“[U]ndertaking an activity with people who can sympathize with your struggles is a truly wonderful experience.”

 Ilana Rose Kittrell- age 15, brain tumor survivor.